Can I change careers if I change my mind?

 At the same time, you can show initiative by developing hard skills that will help you progress within the same, or a similar career.
 If you’re a multi-drop delivery driver, you could study for an HGV or PSV licence.
 Or train as a crane or forklift operator.

 Remember: many things you can do to improve your job – such as learning new skills – will also help you get your next job.
 Developing skills like communication or problem solving will help you with practically any position – whatever stage of your career.

 And if you want to move into a new industry…

 If you’re looking for a new start, gain inspiration by searching job adverts that mention your existing skills and interests.
 Not sure what these are?
 Work through the checklist in our Next steps blog.

-Also, take a look at the wide range of careers available on the National Careers Service and Start.
+Also, take a look at the wide range of careers available on the National Careers Service and Start guidance service.
 If you see any job ads in the field you want to work in, take a look at what qualities employers look for in candidates.
 To see if they match with the skills and behaviours you already have.

 Consider too whether there are any government support schemes that could help you into a new role – for instance, a traineeship, Kickstart Scheme or a free course through the National Careers Service’s Skills Toolkit.

 4) Explore if a new career is for you